lichien123/lore/README.md

 - The package.json file includes all environment dependicies that you'd need to run the app locally.
   - Step 1: Fork this repository and clone it to your local environment.
   - Step 2: Navigate to the cloned repo/folder and run `npm init`.
 Once the repo is initialized, run `npm install`.
 This will download all of the necessary dependencies.
-  - Step 3: run node server.js, navigate to ***localhost:8080*** on your favorite web browser, and the application should be up and running.
+  - Step 3: run node app/create_database.js, run node server.js, navigate to ***localhost:8080*** on your favorite web browser, and the application should be up and running.
   - Step 4: navigate to `/api/tracks` to view the API!
   - Step 5 (bonus): Open the files in your favorite text editor and customize the application even more!